kiswa/scss-base/README.md

 ## Usage

-Simply run `npm install scss-base --save-dev` to include `scss-base` in your project and save it in your `package.json`.
+Simply run `npm i scss-base node-normalize-scss -D` to include `scss-base` and its peer dependency in your project and save it in your `package.json`.

 Import `scss-base` in your SCSS to use the provided styles.